Kalvan series

 The Kalvan series is a series of science fiction novels started by H. Beam Piper and continued by his authority John F. Carr, about a Pennsylvania police officer who is transported to an alternate world.
 The series is part of Piper's Paratime series and features many of the characters from that series.
 The police officer, Calvin Morrison, is picked up by a "cross-time flying saucer" (really a Paratime conveyor) and dropped off in an alternate Pennsylvania where "Aryans" (speakers of Indo-European languages) migrated east across Asia and the Pacific Ocean and arrived in North America.
 This is different from the real world, where they moved west into Europe.

 Books

-The Kalvan series consists of eight books, one by Piper (Lord Kalvan of Otherwhen), one by John F. Carr and Roland J. Green (Great Kings' War), one by John F. Carr and Wolfgang Diehr (The Hos-Blethan Affair), and five by John F. Carr alone (Kalvan Kingmaker, Siege of Tarr-Hostigos, Fireseed War, Gunpowder God and Down Styphon!).
+The Kalvan series consists of eight books:

+Reception and analysis

+The Encyclopedia of Science Fiction says of the Paratime and Kalvan series, "Lord Kalvan of Otherwhen remains the most successful and enjoyable of all these tales."

+Joseph Major noted that upon the publication of Lord Kalvan of Otherwhen, "Fans were gratified to see Piper returning to his established "Paratime" series".
+He notes the passing of the author and the 20-year break between books, calling The Great Kings' War "the long hoped-for sequel and continuation" of the previous installment.

+In a review of the later book, Siege of Tarr-Hostigos, Don D'Ammassa notes that "Carr and Green have expanded on [Piper's] original work, giving greater depth to the world and peopling it with believable, if not always likeable, characters."

+Noting the prior change in authorship, of Kalvan Kingmaker, Stephen H Silver notes "Carr does an excellent job of capturing Piper's style and stories in his world."
+Silver notes that due to the previous installment Great Kings' War being out of print for over a decade, Carr focuses heavily on "providing some of the information readers need in order to follow the labyrinthine plots in the novel," also noting that the novel feels much like a middle book of a series.
+D'Ammassa says the book is "a story of intrigue and war that doesn't involve as much of the paratime police as I expected," noting the entertainment value from a science-fiction perspective.